meilisearch/strapi-plugin-meilisearch/README.md

 Examples can be found [this directory](./resources/custom-index-name).

+### Composite Index

+It is possible to add multiple collections in the same index.
+They all have to share the same `indexName`.
+Nonetheless, it is not possible to know how many entries from each collection is added to MeiliSearch.

+Example:
+Given two collections:
+- `Shoes`: with 300 entries and an `indexName` set to `clothes`
+- `Shirts`: 200 entries and an `indexName` set to `clothes`

+The index `clothes` has both the entries of shoes and shirts.
+If the index `clothes` has `350` documents in MeiliSearch, it is not possible to know how many of them are from `shoes` or `shirts`.

 #### Transform sent data

 By default, the plugin sent the data the way it is stored in your Strapi collection.
 It is possible to remove or transform fields before sending your entries to MeiliSearch.